il94/42_so_long/README.md

 ```

 <p align="center">
-	A map set is provided in "maps" folder.
+	A map set is provided in the "maps" folder.
 I challenge you to complete my levels (the world 4 in particular :) ).
 </p>

 <h2 align="center">
-	Map Composition
+	Map composition
 </h2>
 <table align="center">
 	<tr>